brimdata/zync/README.md

   value: {...}
 }
 ```
-where the `key` and `value` fields represent the key/value data pulled from
+where the `key` and `value` fields represent the key/value data pair pulled from
 Kafka and transcoded from Avro to Zed.

 If a Zed script is provided, it is applied to each such record before
 syncing the data to the Zed pool.
 While the script has access to the
-meta-data in the `kafka`, it should not modify these values as this
+metadata in the `kafka` field, it should not modify these values as this
 would cause the synchronization algorithm to fail.

 After optionally shaping each record with a Zed script, the data is committed